 - Provide a detailed history of goals and progress.

-- Enable you to get a comprehensive overview AND drill down into the details of individual project and improvements instantly, in one place.
+- Enable you to get a comprehensive overview AND drill down into the details of individual projects and improvements instantly, in one place.

-These Boards should be public so that anyone from senior leaders to the front-line employees is able to get a status update and see how their daily improvement work directly impacts progress toward True North.
+These Boards should be public so that anyone from senior leaders to the front-line employees can get a status update and see how their daily improvement work directly impacts progress toward True North.